Philippines

 Quality: Ultra Premium

-Quality Practices: Sugar analysis of wet cacao, temperature monitoring during fermentation, specific protocols for flavor, drying protocols, cut tests at drying stage, microbial and metalic content analysis prior to shipment.
+Quality Practices: SSugar analysis of wet cacao, temperature monitoring during fermentation, specific protocols for flavor, drying protocols, cut tests at dry stage, microbio and metallic content analysis prior to shipment.

 Hand Sorting: Yes